preciofishbone/OmniaFx/docs/tutorials/first-extension/call-web-api/README.md

 # Step 3.
 Test the result

-Build and start the project.
+Build and run the project.

-Enter your name in the text box, and click the send button
+Enter your name in the text box, and click the send button.

-Enjoy!
+Wow, your solution has got a backend up and running!

 # Next Part
 -   [Deploy an extension](../deploy-extension#deploy-an-extension)